Learn how to make the coolest toy for kids right now, a Fidget Spinner, at home easily and without skate bearings!

 DIY Fidget Spinners without Skate Bearings

-I only learned what a fidget spinner was a few days before I actually tried to make one.
-Amy, knowing what’s cool with the kids in a way I absolutely do not, asked if I could make one, and since I think I can make anything I was all “Sure!”
-I first did a quick Google search to see what in the heck I had gotten myself into.
-As it turns out, I’d seen these things for sale but hadn’t actually seen one work.
+I only learned what a fidget spinner was a few days before I tried to make one.
+Amy, knowing what’s cool with the kids in a way I do not, asked if I could make one, and since I thought I could make anything, I was all, “Sure!”
+I first did a quick Google search to see what I had gotten myself into.
+As it turns out, I’d seen these things for sale but hadn’t seen one work.

-And so, with just a small amount of knowledge of what I was doing, I hit the craft store and came home with a plethora of items from the paper crafting section.
-Sitting down with my tools I worked up about 5 rough drafts before I finally got one that worked.
-It was ugly but it worked, huzzah!
+So, with just a small amount of knowledge of what I was doing, I hit the craft store and came home with many items from the paper crafting section.
+Sitting down with my tools, I worked up about five rough drafts before I finally got one that worked.
+It was ugly, but it worked—huzzah!

 DIY Fidget Spinners without Skate Bearings